 Evasive port calls

-In order to avoid evasive port calls outside the EU, the definition of "port of call" also comprises container ships that stop in neighbouring container transhipment ports outside the EU located less than 300 nautical miles from an EU port.
-Such container ships will have to include 50% of the emissions for the voyage to the transhipment port outside the EU instead of only the shorter distance from the transhipment port to the EU.
+In order to avoid evasive port calls outside the EU, the definition of "port of call" also excludes stops of container ships in a neighbouring container transhipment ports outside the EU located less than 300 nautical miles from an EU port.
+Although the regulation is somewhat ambigous, such container ships will presumably have to include 50% of the emissions for the voyage from the non-EU "port of call" to the first EU "port of call".
 By 31 December 2023, the Commission will provide a list of neighbouring container transhipment ports.

 However, the geographical scope of the EU ETS could still lead to evasive port calls.
 Operators may seek to avoid the EU ETS regime by adding a call to a port outside the EU, or changing their routes.